 Habitat for Humanity of Sangamon County was founded in 1989 and has built more than 100 homes in the local area since then.
 Several recent projects have taken place in the Enos Park neighborhood.

 In 2012, Habitat broke ground at 1133-1137 N. 5th St., a double lot that was donated by Enos Park Development.
 Habitat constructed a two-story townhouse in accordance with the neighborhood design standards that blends in beautifully with the 100+ year old homes on either side of the new structure.
+A Colonial Revival style, the townhouses were initially designed as a Lincoln Land Community College architecture class project ten years ago.
 On April 7, 2013 a dedication ceremony was held and new homeowners Tommie Davenport and DeCalm Jackson received keys to their new homes.

 Later in 2013, Habitat constructed a 4-bedroom bungalow at 1104 N. 6th St. the corner of 6th and Bergen that became home to Adrian and Wendie Haley and their five children.